-Join other alumni for Third Thursdays, once-a-month online conversations with AMBS Teaching and Administrative Faculty members.
+Join other alumni for Third Thursdays, once-a-month online conversations with AMBS faculty and staff members.
 Janeen Bertsche Johnson, MDiv, Alumni Director, will interview a selected member of the AMBS learning community for 35 minutes, followed by a short time of open conversation.

 These sessions will be held via videoconference from 12 to 1 p.m.
 ET on the third Thursday of each month.
 The virtual events are only open to AMBS alumni at this time.
 There is no cost to attend, but registration is required.

 Unfortunately, the Third Thursday webinar on March 16 with Malinda Elizabeth Berry has been canceled due to illness.
 We’ll update you soon about our plans to reschedule our conversation with Malinda.
 Thank you for understanding.

 Upcoming Third Thursday speakers